 Iranian Chelo Kebab

-Dubai has a sizable Iranian population, and there is good Persian cuisine available.
+Dubai has a sizable Iranian population, and as such there is good Persian cuisine available.
 Chelo Kebab is a popular dish that consists of saffron-infused grilled meat (usually lamb or chicken) eaten with buttery basmati rice.

 Seafood